Bring your helmet and skates and take a twirl on the museum’s ice rink, located under the Pavilion.

 - Respect staff at all times.
 Listen to and follow staff instructions.

-- It is mandatory that all skaters ten years of age and under as well as any new skaters of any age wear a CSA approved helmet during skating sessions.
+- It is mandatory that all skaters 10 years of age and under, as well as any new skaters of any age, wear a CSA-approved helmet during skating sessions.

-- Only persons wearing skates are permitted on the ice surface, unless helping a child to skate
+- Only visitors wearing skates are permitted on the ice surface, unless helping a child to skate.

 - The middle of the ice surface is reserved for children and less confident skaters.

 - Skate at a sensible and safe speed, in the same direction as other skaters.

 - Pucks or sticks are not permitted on the rink.

 - Children age seven and under must be actively supervised by a responsible person ages 16 or older.